foxsae/The-One-True-Lisp-Style-Guide/README.md

 ## CONDITIONAL EXPRESSSIONS

-## Consensus: Rather than using an "if" without an "else" it is better to use either "when" or "unless"
+## Consensus: Rather than using an "if" without an "else" it is better to use either "when" or "unless".
+Use "cond" for multi-brach statements.

 (PNKP)
 * Use the most specific conditional: